Employment relations derives from the fields of

-Employment Relations in South Africa: A psychological perspective
+relations in South Africa: a psychological perspective explores the

 Employment relations in South Africa: a psychological perspective considers questions such as the following:

-Why were industrial psychologist contributions previously neglected by trade unions?
+were industrial psychologist contributions previously neglected by trade

 Employment relations in South Africa: a psychological perspective is aimed at undergraduate and postgraduate students, and will also serve as a valuable resource to human resource practitioners, psychologists, industrial psychologists, shop stewards, trade union officials, labour or employment relations consultants, and managers.